dymmond/edgy/docs/queries/many-to-many.md

 # Add teams to the organisation
 await organisation.teams.add(blue_team)
 result = await organisation.teams.add(green_team)
-# result is either None or a proxymodel of green_team
+# result is either None or a the model green_team with added embedded information
 ```

 Why do we need the proxy model when having green_team?